jonscheiding/mueller-report-ebook/README.md

 # Mueller Report e-book generator

-This repository implements a tool that can be used to generate a usable e-book version of the 2019 "Report On The Investigation Into Russian Interference In The 2016 Presidential Election".
+This repository generates a usable e-book version of the 2019 "Report On The Investigation Into Russian Interference In The 2016 Presidential Election".
 The book is generated in MOBI format for Kindles, and EPUB for other e-readers.

 I created this because I think every American should read this report, and I wanted to do my part to make that as easy as possible.